What Does a Dispensary Owner Actually Take Home in 2026?

 The most dangerous mistake a prospective dispensary owner can make is conflating revenue with personal income.
 These are three entirely different numbers, connected by a chain of deductions that can be brutally efficient at consuming cash.

 Revenue is the total dollar amount of cannabis products sold at retail.
-A single-location dispensary in the United States might generate anywhere from $1.5 million in a small market to $8 million or more in a high-traffic urban location.
-The average single-store dispensary in a mature market generates approximately $3 million to $5 million in annual revenue.
+A single-location dispensary in 2026 might generate anywhere from $1.5 million in a small market to $8 million or more in a high-traffic urban location.
+The average single-store dispensary in a mature market generates approximately $2.5 million to $4.5 million in annual revenue (down from the $3 to $5 million range that prevailed before the price compression of 2022 to 2024).

 Owner pay is the portion of after-tax cash flow that the owner actually extracts as personal income.
 This is further reduced by debt service payments (if the owner financed startup costs or expansion), required reinvestment in equipment, inventory, or facility improvements, and any distributions owed to investors or minority partners.
-After all of these draws, the cash actually available to the owner may be 40% to 70% of the after-tax cash flow figure.
+After all of these draws, the cash actually available to the owner may be 40 to 70 percent of the after-tax cash flow figure.

-What Does a Realistic Dispensary P&L Look Like?
+What Does a Realistic Dispensary P&L Look Like in 2026?

 To illustrate the path from revenue to owner income, consider two scenarios that represent the range of outcomes I see among single-store dispensary clients.

 Now apply 280E.
-The dispensary's taxable income for federal purposes is the full $1,540,000 in gross profit, because operating expenses are non-deductible.
-At a 21% federal corporate tax rate, the federal tax bill is approximately $323,000.
-The tax bill exceeds the EBITDA.
-Add state income taxes, and this dispensary is cash-flow negative after taxes.
-The owner's take-home from this business is effectively zero, and they may be injecting personal capital to keep the operation running.
+The dispensary's federal taxable income is the full $1,260,000 in gross profit, because operating expenses are non-deductible.
+At 21 percent federal corporate tax, the federal tax bill is approximately $265,000.
+The tax bill exceeds EBITDA by more than 2x.
+Add state income taxes (assuming the state conforms to 280E) and this dispensary is materially cash-flow negative after taxes.
+The owner's take-home from this business is effectively zero, and they may be injecting personal capital just to keep operating.
+This scenario is more common in 2026 than most prospective dispensary owners realize.

 If the owner has no debt service and no investor distributions, the full amount is available as owner compensation.
-More commonly, debt service of $60,000 to $100,000 (on startup financing) and a 10% to 15% reinvestment reserve reduce the available amount, leaving owner take-home of approximately $200,000 to $260,000.
+More commonly, debt service of $60,000 to $100,000 (on startup financing) and a 10 to 15 percent reinvestment reserve reduce the available amount, leaving owner take-home of approximately $200,000 to $260,000.
 If the owner is also an investor who put in equity capital, the return on that invested capital is a separate calculation that should factor into the total economic picture.

-How Does 280E Affect What a Dispensary Owner Takes Home?
+How Does 280E Affect What a Dispensary Owner Takes Home in 2026?

 How Do Single-Location vs. Multi-Location Economics Differ?